mc-funk/prime_solo_bs_01/readme.md

-Included in this repo are two scripts:
+###Included in this repo are two scripts:
 - goodReSearchScript.js: fully functioning script that adjusts div position by re-running the search and excluding removed games from displaying.
 Currently not being linked to index.html as I work on script.js.
-- script.js: After finishing the "re-search" script, I'm working on trying to get the same shifting functionality by counting the number of divs in a row and adjusting rows accordingly, per Joe's suggestion.
+- script.js: After finishing the "re-search" script, I achieved the same shifting functionality by counting the number of divs in a row and adjusting rows accordingly, per Joe's suggestion.
+I also added in the search box functionality.

 # Solo Challenge - Bootstrap - 1